-Inbound traffic to the four main ISPs in France increased from more than 18.4 Tbit/s at the end of 2019 to 27.7 Tbit/s at the end of 2020, which translates into more than 50% increase in a single year (compared to 29% between 2018 and 2019).
+Inbound traffic to the four main ISPs in France increased from more than 28.4 Tbit/s at the end of 2020 to 35.6 Tbit/s at the end of 2021, which translates into more than 25% increase in a single year.
 Almost half of this traffic comes from transit links.
 Half of this traffic comes from transit links.
 This relatively high rate of transit is due in large part to transit traffic between Open Transit International (OTI), a Tier 1 network belonging to Orange, and the Orange backbone and backhaul network (RBCI), which makes it possible to relay traffic to the ISP's end customers.
 This rate of transit is much lower for other ISPs which do not have a transit provider business, and so make much greater use of peering.

-14 Results obtained from operators' response to the information gathering campaigns on the technical and financial conditions of data interconnection and routing, which scope is described within the decision 2017-1492-RDPI
+14 Results obtained from operators' response to the information gathering campaigns on the technical and financial conditions of data interconnection and routing, which scope is described within the decision 2017-1492-RDPI.